 Auditions for our Mainstage productions will be held throughout the season.
 Those auditioning should prepare a one-two minute monologue and, for a musical: 32 bars of a contemporary musical theatre piece.
 An accompanist will be provided but those auditioning must bring sheet music – clearly marked and in a three-ring binder.
 Please - no outside accompanists or acapella singing.
 All roles are open to audition.
 Those auditioning are requested to bring an acting resume and head shot, if available.
 For an appointment, please email BPA Production Manager Deirdre Hadlock.

-Bainbridge Symphony Orchestra Auditions Requirements
+Bainbridge Symphony Orchestra Auditions ARE SEPTEMBER 15

 Bainbridge Symphony Orchestra (BSO) auditions are held annually in the late summer, with upcoming auditions by appointment on Sunday, September 15, 2019.
 Parties interested in participating in BSO AUDITIONS are urged to contact BSO Manager Pam Harlan to arrange an audition time.